master-chief-dadbod/Local-lens-NWA/README.md

 1. Run `yarn install` (or `npm install`).
 2. Start with `yarn start` or `npm start`.
 3. On Render, set the build command to `yarn` and the start command to `yarn start`.

+## Environment Variables

+The Express server expects a `DATABASE_URL` variable pointing to a PostgreSQL instance.
+Set this in a `.env` file or your host environment before starting the server.